FBI Arrests 14th Suspect in Texas ICE Facility Ambush

 "Though Song escaped by hiding overnight after the attack, we were confident he would not remain hidden for long," acting United States Attorney for the Northern District of Texas Nancy E. Larson said in a statement.
 "The 14 individuals who planned and participated in these heinous acts will be prosecuted, and we expect justice will be swift."

-The capture and arrest of the attack suspects sends a "clear message" about violence against ICE agents, Assistant Secretary of the Department of Homeland Security Tricia McLaughlin commented.
+The capture and arrest of the attack suspects sends a "clear message" about violence against ICE agents, Tricia McLaughlin, assistant secretary of the Department of Homeland Security commented.

 "On Independence Day, as Americans were celebrating our freedoms, a group of violent extremists attempted to assassinate federal officers protecting us from violent criminals," she said in a statement issued by the DHS.